HenrickTheBull/stagehand/README.md

 ### Adding Images to Queue

 Send a link from any supported website to the bot in a direct message.
 The bot will extract the image and add it to the queue.

-## Bluesky Implementation

-Stagehand includes full support for Bluesky posts using ATProtocol.
-The implementation:

-- Uses the `@atproto/api` library with BskyAgent
-- Parses Bluesky URLs in the format `bsky.app/profile/{handle}/post/{id}`
-- Extracts user DIDs and content identifiers
-- Supports both image and video content extraction
-- Handles thumbnails for video posts
-- Works with public posts without requiring authentication

-All Bluesky content is fetched through the official ATProtocol APIs respecting rate limits.

 ## Adding New Website Scrapers